 “Agreement” is defined in Section 1.1.

-[”BTO Operating Agreement” means the agreement(s), entered into by and between each Bandwidth trading market participant and the BTO setting forth or incorporating the operational specifications and rules to be observed in respect of Market Pooling Points.]

 “Bandwidth” means the capacity to carry or transmit data and other information over a given Segment.

 “Bandwidth Unit” means the “Bandwidth Unit” specified by the Parties in connection with a particular Transaction.
 Such “Bandwidth Unit” may be one of those described in Annex A or any other “Bandwidth Unit” as agreed between the Parties in connection with a particular Transaction.